Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 On both sides of the VPN, the traffic is encrypted with an encryption key and decrypted at reception.
 This is done by the VPN client (on end-user machines) and by the VPN concentrator on the corporate network side.

-VPN rely on 2 protocols to operate :
+### VPN Concentrator

+A VPN Concentrator is a specialized networking hardware device that aggregates multiple VPN connections from remote clients.
+It simplifies and centralizes the management of VPN connections, to allow access from remote users or branch offices to the main network.
+It is placed at the forefront of the network, next to the firewall.
+It comes with dedicated software to support VPN connections.

+### VPN Protocols

+#### PPTP (Point-to-Point Tunnelling Protocol)

-- **PPTP** (Point-to-Point Tunnelling Protocol) : protocol encapsulating PPP packets and sending data as encrypted traffic.
+**PPTP** is a protocol encapsulating PPP packets and sending data as encrypted traffic.
 It can use CHAP-based authentication, which is vulnerable to attacks, we must configure a different authentication protocol like EAP-TLS (relying on PKI and digital certificates).

-- **L2TP** (Layer 2 Tunnelling Protocol) : Connection between 2 or more devices that are not on the same private network.
+#### L2TP (Layer 2 Tunnelling Protocol)

+**L2TP**  : Connection between 2 or more devices that are not on the same private network.
   It provides no encryption and no confidentiality by itself.
   The security is usually provided by IPsec.

-### IPsec
+#### IPsec

 IPsec is a suite of TCP/IP protocols used together to set up encrypted connections between devices on a public network.
 IPsec provides confidentiality (encryption), integrity (hashing) and authentication (key exchange).